 About The Emblem:

 The emblem will be presented to adults at a formal ceremony or Mass.
 The location may vary from year to year.
-Each scout will be given their emblem by the Bishop or his representative at a ceremony or during Mass.
+Each adult will be given their emblem by the Bishop or his representative at a formal ceremony or Mass.